 Sarah Riggs Amico, business executive

 Details: An auto executive and political newcomer, Amico was defeated by Republican Geoff Duncan in 2018 in the race for lieutenant governor.
 On the campaign trail, she described herself as a pro-choice, evangelical Christian and former Republican.
 Amico is the executive chair of Jack Cooper Holdings Corp, a Cobb-based trucking and logistics firm that recently filed for Chapter 11 bankruptcy protection.
 She entered the race in August.

 Former congressional candidate Jon Ossoff

 Details: The 32-year-old former congressional aide built a national name for himself in the 2017 blockbuster 6th District special election.
 Ossoff ultimately lost to Republican Karen Handel but built up an impressive fundraising list in the process, one he used in to help suburban congressional candidates like Lucy McBath and Carolyn Bourdeaux in 2018.
-Since the special election, Ossoff has returned to his documentary filmmaking company but has also been testing the political waters.
-He recently struck a populist tone at a town hall in rural Habersham County – worlds away from the well-off Atlanta suburbs that make up the 6th District – and penned an op-ed in the British newspaper The Guardian railing against dark money in recent Public Service Commission race.
-He’s also intensified his criticism of Perdue on social media.
+Since the special election, Ossoff has returned to his documentary filmmaking company.
+He entered the race in September.